sonic-net/SONiC/doc/dualtor/active_active_hld.md

   * Traffic to the server
     * Traffic lands on any of the T1 by ECMP from T2s.
     * T1 forwards traffic to either of the T0s by ECMP.
-    * **If T0 does not have the downlink to the server, T0 will send the traffic to the peer T0 over VxLAN encap via T1s.**
+    * **If T0 does not have the downlink to the server, T0 will send the traffic to the peer T0 over IPinIP encap via T1s.**
     * T0 sends the traffic to the server and NIC delivers traffic up the stack.
   * Traffic from the server to outside the cluster
     * T0 will signal to NIC which side to use.